ethereum/EIPs/EIPS/eip-aa.md

 ---

 ## Simple Summary
-Account abstraction (AA) allows contracts to pay for users' transactions.
+Account abstraction (AA) allows contracts to pay for user transactions.

 ## Motivation
 Transaction validity is defined rigidly by the protocol, precluding innovation.